Sen. Feinstein Sets the Record Straight on Blue Slip, Speaks Against Right-Wing Nominees

 Let there be no doubt, global climate change is real, it is a fact that we must confront.
 Our Wisconsin economy faces a growing threat from climate change that demands action.
 The Clean Power Plan is a bold proposal that offers guidelines and the opportunity for a state-federal partnership to cut carbon pollution from existing power plants, the single largest source of carbon pollution in the United States.
 In Wisconsin, our energy industry has made great progress working to reduce our carbon emissions and I am pleased that the draft proposal includes the flexibility and timeframe necessary to allow our state to choose from a variety of options to continue down a path to leave the next generation a safer, healthier world."

-Sen. Warren Floor Statement on Climate Change
+Sen. Merkley Statement on EPA Climate Announcement

 (Democrat - Massachusetts)